 Tactile varnishes and colours can be used to great effect, with a significantly raised area giving a third dimension to the design.

-Clear labels are ever more popular as they can blend into all kinds of packaging creating a ‘no label’ look.
+Clear labels are another popular choice as they can blend into all kinds of packaging creating a ‘no label’ look.

 Mix them up!
 Creative use of premium embellishments is the perfect way to differentiate between your products and your competition.
 To see an example of this, the next time you are in the premium spirits aisle of a supermarket, take a look to see what can be achieved when the competition heats up!